badnewsgoonies-dot/NextEraGame/README.md

 Built with ❤️, deterministic RNG, and Claude Sonnet 4.5

-*A showcase of innovative two-tier AI collaboration in game development*
+*A showcase of innovative three-tier AI collaboration in game development*